ZATSUYOSEN!

 10 March 1942:

 Takes aboard 874 postal parcels.
 Embarks 150 troops.
-Departs Sasebo for the Terashima Suido (Strait) to test her newly installed 8-cm guns and paravanes, then steams for Sakito where she arrives later in the day.
-Loads 603-tons of charcoal fuel and departs Sakito for Takao.
+At 0900 departs Sasebo for the Terashima Suido (Strait) to test her newly installed 8-cm guns and paravanes, then steams for Sakito where she arrives at 1130.
+Loads 603-tons of charcoal fuel and at 1700 departs Sakito for Takao.

 13 March 1942: